forceedge01/behat-sql-extension/README.md

 # genesis-behat-sql-extension
-Provides easy data manipulation with any pdo enabled database
+Generic library: Provides easy data manipulation with any PDO enabled database for Behat.
+Core features:

+- Out of the box step definitions for simple db interactions.
+- Advanced query internal resolutions for quick setup.
+- Provides easy access to the entire last record manipulated from the keystore.
+- Provides keyword replacement in strings by default, provides clean navigation files.
+- Auto-fills required fields in a table, freeing you from the schackles of required data.
+- Maintain SQL history for all queries executed for clean up later on.
+- An API for advanced integration.

 Installation
 ------------